-Consistent with its commitment to addressing gender-based discrimination and harassment, the University complies with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs or activities.
-Gender-based misconduct, as defined in this document, constitutes forms of sex discrimination prohibited by Title IX.
+Consistent with its commitment to addressing gender-based discrimination and harassment, the University complies with Title IX of the Education Amendments of 1972, which prohibits discrimination on the basis of sex in education programs or activities in any educational institution that receives federal funding.
+Gender-based misconduct, as defined in this document and the Gender-Based Misconduct and Interim Title IX Policies and Procedures for Students ("Policies"), constitutes forms of sex discrimination prohibited by Title IX.
+This law has been interpreted by courts and the U.S. Department of Education to require colleges and universities to take certain steps to prevent and respond to sexual harassment, sexual assault, and other gender-based misconduct.